Richard Move: Early life and education

-Career and achievements
+Career

 One of their best-known works, Martha@... on the life and work of Martha Graham was created in 1996 and received two New York Dance and Performance Awards.
 Move has performed nearly 30 dances by Graham including Lamentation, Clytemnestra, Episodes and Phaedra.

 Their films include Strangers With Candy (2006), Bardo (2009), recipient of the Jury Prize nomination at Lincoln Center's Dance on Camera Festival and BloodWork-The Ana Mendieta Story (2009), recipient of the National Board of Review Award/CityVisions at the Directors Guild of America.
 Move's feature film GhostLight (2003) had its World Premiere at the Tribeca Film Festival, is distributed by Palisades Tartan and was released on DVD in June 2012.
 GhostLight also stars Ann Magnuson with Isaac Mizrahi, Deborah Harry and Mark Morris.
 Reviews of Ghostlight include "Glorious" by A.O.
 Scott of The New York Times and "Richard Move is magnificent...Graham herself couldn't have done better." by Jami Bernard of The Daily News.
 Move is Director and Producer of GIMP-The Documentary, which premiered at the 2014 Film Society of Lincoln Center’s Dance on Camera Festival.

 In 2017, they appeared in "SlowDancing/TrioA," a large scale video installation by artist, David Michalek, in collaboration with choreographer, Yvonne Rainer at New York's Danspace Project."
 Move performed in DANCENOISE: Show at the Whitney Museum of American Art's 2015 retrospective.